-For the purpose of this valuation, the expected rate of return on pension plan investments is 6.75%; the municipal bond rate is 4.05% (based on the daily rate closest to but not later than the measurement date of the Fidelity 20-Year Municipal GO AA Index).
-A single discount rate of 6.75% was used to measure the total pension liability as of December 31, 2022.
+For the purpose of this valuation, the expected rate of return on pension plan investments is 6.75%; the municipal bond rate is 3.77% (based on the daily rate closest to but not later than the measurement date of the Fidelity 20-Year Municipal GO AA Index).
+A single discount rate of 6.75% was used to measure the total pension liability as of December 31, 2023.
 This single discount rate was based on the expected rate of return on pension plan investments of 6.75%.
 Based on the stated assumptions and the projection of cash flows, the City's fiduciary net position and future contributions were sufficient to finance the future benefit payments of the current plan members for all projection years.
-Therefore, the long-term expected rate of return on pension plan investments to determine the total pension liability for the City.
+Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of the projected benefit payments to determine the total pension liability for the City.
 The projection of cash flows used to determine the single discount rate for the City assumed that the funding policy adopted by the TMRS Board will remain in effect for all future years.
 Under this funding policy, the City will finance the unfunded actuarial accrued liability over the years remaining for the closed period existing for each base in addition to the employer portion of all future benefit accruals (i.e. the employer normal cost).